radical-cybertools/radical.pilot/docs/source/overview.rst

 What about tracing and profiling?
 =================================

-We have extensive tracing capabilities in each RP module, with every time stamp corresponding to an explicitly defined event of that module or state of the whole RP system.
+We have tracing capabilities in each RP module, with every time stamp of the trace corresponding to an explicitly defined event of that module or state of the whole RP system.
 Depending on RP, workload or platform configuration, an event may leave a trace or not at runtime and the order among events may change.
 States are instead configuration independent, always guaranteed to be